sdparsons/ICED/README.md

     ## !set lower bounds of variances
     ## time > 0.0001
     ## day > 0.0001
     ## session > 0.0001
+    ## e > 0.0001

 ## simulate data

 We’ll simulate data to run the ICED model on.
 The `sim_ICED` function takes the model structure dataframe we used earlier and a list of variances for each latent variable.
+The function returns several outputs, including the simulated data.

 ``` r
 sim1 <- sim_ICED(struc,